 Lastly, a warning: Emigration to Israel for non-Jews is generally not possible today.
 The way must be opened up, not just for our move, but several end-time events also require a major change in Israel.
 For example, the construction of the Third Temple or the sealing of the 144,000 on the Temple Mount can't happen today without Arab control of the Temple Mount being eradicated.
 I expect the prophesied M.E. nuclear war against Israel where Damascus is laid waste to bring that about .

 The Mark of the Beast is going to be far more irresistible than most Christians can imagine.
-But the solution to its challenge is not to get distracted today with trying to figure out exactly what it is in advance.
+But the solution to its challenge is not to get distracted today by trying to figure out exactly what it is in advance.
 Even if you did figure that out, it would do you no good.
 If you see the mark, it will already be too late to escape it with your life intact.

 The proper escape plan will instead require faith and proactive, radical action.
 Unfortunately, as Jesus insinuated, faith will be a rare trait in the end times (Lk 18:8).
 Further, you do not learn bold and radical action by just going to church every Sunday and listening to your pastor.
 The answer is to follow Jesus' advice to stay awake and to pray daily for "the strength to escape what is coming" (Lk 21:36).
 God will be sure to answer that prayer by guiding your life so that you get the experiences and information which will develop the faith and radical streak you will need when the time comes.
 What's more, these two things will help you to serve God and shine your light even better every day along the way, just like the faithful maverick Jesus did.